Etron-RA/RetroAchievements/Tutorials/01_Memory/Example_1C.md

 A)  Using the memory addresses provided in this example make a function that can generate achievements for collecting each chaos emerald.\
 B)  Using the same method as Example 1A and 1B dissect one of the achievement functions step by step until all the variables and functions are removed.\
 \
-The following variables have been created to help with figuring out which emerald is in which special zone.
+The following variables have been created to help with figuring out which emerald is in which special stage.
 ```
 SpecialStageWhiteEmerald = 0
 SpecialStageBlueEmerald = 1